andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 - **Predictable scaling**: As you throw more cores/GPUs/nodes at it, you get near-linear speedups until communication dominates.
 - **Mature kernels**: libraries like cuStateVec / Pennylane Lightning / Qulacs / Qiskit Aer have hand-tuned kernels that squeeze the last drop out of CPUs/GPUs.

 >**NOTE**: There are other non-statevector quantum simulation methods that can also be efficient for certain types of quantum circuits worth mentioning.
 These usually tradeoff computation time and memory.
-See for instance: 1) *Feynman path sum* - Based on summing over paths through the circuit: expand the amplitude of a basis state as a sum of contributions from all computational paths.
-2) *Pauli Propagation* - Works in the Heisenberg picture: track how Pauli operators transform under the circuit instead of evolving the whole statevector.
 These simulators can work better than statevector simulation.
-However, they are not as widely used since there is are not many software libraries that implement them widely.
+However, they are not as widely used since there is are not many software libraries that implement them generally.
 They are also not as easily parallelizable or optimized as statevector simulators since the later as matrix vector multiplications map well to modern hardware.
+>
+>See for instance:
+>
+>1) *Feynman path sum* - Based on summing over paths through the circuit: expand the amplitude of a basis state as a sum of contributions from all computational paths.
+>2) *Pauli Propagation* - Works in the Heisenberg picture: track how observables in the Pauli basis conjugate backwards through the circuit.
+Check [PauliPropagation.jl](https://github.com/MSRudolph/PauliPropagation.jl) for library implementation in Julia.

 ## 4. References <a id ="4-references-"></a>
 - [Qulacs Documentation](https://qulacs-doc.readthedocs.io/en/latest/)